This information is updated as needed.

 d) Right to erasure (Right to be forgotten)

 Each data subject shall have the right granted by the European legislator to obtain from the controller the erasure of personal data concerning him or her without undue delay, and the controller shall have the obligation to erase personal data without undue delay where one of the following grounds applies, as long as the processing is not necessary:

-If one of the aforementioned reasons applies, and a data subject wishes to request the erasure of personal data stored by the Brückner Group GmbH, he or she may, at any time, contact any employee of the controller.
-An employee of Brückner Group GmbH shall promptly ensure that the erasure request is complied with immediately.
+If one of the aforementioned reasons applies, and a data subject wishes to request the erasure of personal data stored by the Brückner Group SE he or she may, at any time, contact any employee of the controller.
+An employee of Brückner Group SE shall promptly ensure that the erasure request is complied with immediately.

 e) Right of restriction of processing